What Precautions Should Family Members of an HIV Positive Person Take?

-There is no doubt that HIV diagnosis can be a devastating news for a patient.
-But did you know that it can be just as life-changing and life threatening for the family members of the patient?
+There is no doubt that HIV diagnosis can be devastating news for a patient.
+But did you know that it can be just as life-changing and life-threatening for the family members of the patient?

 Well yes, HIV being a virus that spreads through contact with bodily fluids is a major threat to the family members of the patient with HIV positive status.
-This in no way means that an HIV patients is any less of a human being or should be isolated for that matter.
-It however means that the family members of the HIV positive person has to be extra careful.
+This in no way means that an HIV patient is any less of a human being or should be isolated for that matter.
+It, however, means that the family members of the HIV positive person have to be extra careful.

 As cliche as it may seem, living with HIV means taking precautionary measures at every step of the way.
 Since there are little to no techniques of completely eliminating HIV from the human body or treating patients with AIDS, it only better to be cautious and well aware of the precautions that need to be taken.
 After all, better safe than sorry!

 Since one of the best places for a person with HIV to be cared for is at home, surrounded by the people who love them, precautions for those loved ones are important.
 Here are some HIV precautions for family members of the HIV positive patient to proactively adhere to: